KaranSinghChauhan18/-C--learning-journey/README.md

-# My C++ Journey
+# My C++ Learning Journey 💻

-This repository contains my C++ practice programs from my learning journey.
+This repository contains the C++ programs and practice work I have written while learning C++ as a first-year engineering student.

+## 📚 What I'm Learning

+- C++ basics
+- Variables and data types
+- Input and output
+- Operators
+- Conditional statements
+- Basic programming logic
+- Practice and revision programs

+## 📅 Progress

+I'm currently documenting my learning journey day by day, starting from the basics.

-- Programs are grouped into `Day-01`, `Day-02`, etc. where the day could be identified.
+The programs are organized into folders such as `Day-01`, `Day-02`, `Day-03`, etc.

-- `Other` contains practice/revision files whose exact day was unclear.
-- Only `.cpp` source files are included; compiled `.exe` files are excluded.
+## 🎯 Goal

+My goal is to build a strong foundation in C++ and gradually move towards more advanced programming, DSA, and projects.

+---

-I’m using this repository to track my progress as I learn C++.
+**This repository will continue to grow as I learn. 🚀**